TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

  - :Filename: ext\_localconf.php
    :Description:
-         Addition to :code:`localconf.php` which is included if found.
+         Addition to :code:`LocalConfiguration.php` which is included if found.
 Should contain additional configuration of :code:`$TYPO3_CONF_VARS` and may include additional PHP class files.

          |

-         All :code:`ext_localconf.php` files of included extensions are included right  **after** the :code:`typo3conf/localconf.php` file has been included and database constants defined.
+         All :code:`ext_localconf.php` files of included extensions are included right  **after** the :code:`typo3conf/LocalConfiguration.php` file
+         has been included and database constants defined.
 Therefore you cannot setup database name, username, password though, because database constants are defined already at this point.